exogen/turbo-colormap/README.md

 | ---------- | ---------- |
 | `intensityToTurbo` | `(value: number) => Color` |

+Parameters:

+* `value`: An integer in the range 0-255.

 ### :gear: snapColorToTurbo

 Accepts an arbitrary RGB triplet and returns the nearest color (by Euclidian distance) in the Turbo colormap.
 There is no interpolation; one of the 256 colors in the exact Turbo palette is always returned.

 For performance, this uses a pre-initialized k-d tree to perform nearest-neighbor search.

 | Function | Type |
 | ---------- | ---------- |
 | `snapColorToTurbo` | `(rgbColor: Color, cache?: Map<string, number> or undefined) => Uint8ClampedArray` |

+Parameters:

+* `rgbColor`: An array-like RGB triplet.
+* `cache`: A Map to use as a lookup cache, to avoid repeated nearest-neighbor searches.

 ### :gear: snapColorToIntensity